 Birds are incredibly diverse creatures, each species with its own set of needs and preferences.
 A cage is to a bird what a home is to humans.
 It’s where they spend a significant portion of their time, and as such, it needs to provide comfort, security, and stimulation.
 A properly chosen cage can affect your bird’s physical and mental well-being, so it’s not a decision to be taken lightly.
 Whether you have a tiny finch or a sizeable parrot, understanding what makes a cage suitable is the first step in responsible bird ownership.

-Sujet a lire : What are the best tips for introducing a new pet to a multi-cat household?
+Lire également : What are the best tips for keeping a pet bird quiet?

 Considering Size and Bar Spacing